 Determining a Fair Settlement for Your Anderson Dog Bite Claim

 A lot goes into making sure you receive fair treatment.
-The sensitivity behind personal injury claims, especially an animal attack, takes a lot of investigating and collecting of evidence.
-These take place while dealing with and negotiating terms with the defendant’s legal team and insurance companies.
+The sensitivity behind personal injury claims, especially animal attacks, takes a lot of investigating and evidence collection.
+These processes occur while dealing with and negotiating terms with the defendant’s legal team and insurance companies.

 We must look into how you are now and, most importantly, how this incident might affect your future.
 We calculate these economic and non-economic damages by reviewing past and future:

-- Emotional trauma and post-traumatic stress disorder (PTSD)
+- Emotional trauma, such as post-traumatic stress disorder (PTSD)

 - Permanent disfigurement